pintoedo/widgeter/README.md

 ## 1. About the app

 Widgetr is a simple web application where users can create new widgets that contain a name and a language.
+Test here https://widgeter-test.vercel.app/

 ## 2. Libraries & Frameworks